 - John Kasich's Political Views

-An unbiased look at the political views of Ohio Governor and potential 2016 GOP Presidential Candidate John Kasich.
-How does he stack up to Trump, Rubio, Bush, and the other potential nominees?
+An unbiased look at the political views of former Ohio Governor and failed 2016 GOP Presidential Candidate John Kasich.
+How does he stack up to Trump, Rubio, Bush, and other Republicans on the issues?

 - Newt Gingrich's Political Views

 An unbiased look at former House Speaker and Presidential Candidate Newt Gingrich's political views.
 How does he compare to the current crop of GOP leaders?